Handbook of Green Chemistry

 About this Book

 The Handbook of Green Chemistry is a landmark publication in green chemistry.
-Edited by the inventor of the 12 principles of Green Chemistry, Paul Anastas, the Handbook of Green Chemistry is a one-stop resource covering green catalysis, green solvents and green processes over 9 volumes of content.
+Edited by one of the inventors of the 12 principles of Green Chemistry, Paul Anastas, the Handbook of Green Chemistry is a one-stop resource covering green catalysis, green solvents and green processes.